simon-weber/kleroteria/README.md

 * `make init`

 ## dev
 * serve locally: `make localstack` then in another shell `make fixtures`.
 The site runs at localhost:4000.
-Use `make invoke_*` to run the various lambdas.
+Use `make invoke-*` to run the various lambdas.
 * run tests: `make test`